kyeokabe/crackingCodingInterview/README.md

 CS32 Lec 10 (Selection Sort, Insertion Sort, Bubble Sort) ...
 Skimmed through this as it doesn't seem that important.
+Skipped shell sort.
 These methods are typically too slow for real world sorts according to Carey.
 (Gayle says, Merge, Quick, & Bucket Sort are most common.)